simple-crypto/verime/README.md

 | $`32< s \leq 64`$ | uint64_t |
 | $`64<s`$ | uint32_t [$`\lceil s/32 \rceil`$]|

-In addition, the following (limited) set of functions are provided when including `verime_lib.h`:
+In addition, the following (limited) set of functions is provided when including `verime_lib.h`:
 * `sm->vtop->eval()`: evaluates the circuit internal signals values at the current simulation time.
-This is basically a call the the `eval` function provided by the Verilator object generated.
+This is basically a call to the `eval()` function of the Verilator object generated.
 * `sim_clock_cycle(SimModel * sm)`: simulate a posedge clock cycle. **Caution:** this function only works for a top module fed with a single clock denoted `clk` at the top level.
 * `save_state(Prober * p)`: save the value of the probed signal at the current simulation time.

-Finally, the values of the generics used at the top-level module can be recover in the wrapper.
-In particular, Verime will define the macro `GENERIC_${PARAM}` for each generic defined at the Verilog top-level (where `PARAM` is the generic name).

 ### Verime usage
 The verime tool is used to build the front-end python package based on the HDL Verilog source and the C++ simulation wrapper.
 As shown by the tool helper, several parameter can be used.